Are stocks and shares ISAs worth it?

 How do stocks and shares ISAs work?

 Investors can utilise their annual ISA allowance during the tax year, which starts on 6 April and ends on 5 April the following year.
-The ISA allowance for this tax year (2023/24) is £20,000 and can be spread across the following types of ISA: Stocks and Shares, Cash, Lifetime (good for first-time buyers) and Innovative Finance (which holds peer-to-peer loans).
-You can open one of each type of ISA every year.
+The ISA allowance for this tax year (2024/25) is £20,000 and can be spread across the following types of ISA: Stocks and Shares, Cash, Lifetime (good for first-time buyers) and Innovative Finance (which holds peer-to-peer loans).
+Restrictions on how many ISAs you can open in each tax year have been removed, check out our article 'Can I have more than one ISA?' for more information.

 If you decide to set up a stocks and shares ISA during this tax year, make sure you don’t exceed the £20,000 allowance.
 It is possible to withdraw and replenish money from the account within the same tax year if you open a ‘flexible stocks and shares ISA’.
 For example, if you invested £10,000 into a stocks and shares ISA during this tax year, this would leave you with an additional £10,000 to invest.
 If you then withdrew £5,000, you could still invest up to £15,000 during the same tax year - bringing the total up to £20,000.
 Unfortunately, there are not many flexible Stocks and Shares ISAs available with ISA providers blaming a lack of demand.
 However, the Bestinvest Flexible Stocks and Shares ISA* is one of few Flexible Investment ISAs available.
 For more information about flexible ISAs, read our article 'What is a flexible ISA?'.